-Travellers booked on a 'Land Only' package, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
-Join the tour on Day 1 in Kolkata and end the tour on Day 23 in Kolkata.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.

+Join the tour on Day 1 in Kolkata and end the tour on Day 23 also in Kolkata.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.